vjoel/tupelo/README.md

 Optional gems for some of the examples:

-* sinatra, http, sequel, sqlite, rbtree, leveldb-native, lmdb
+* sinatra, json, http, sequel, sqlite, rbtree, leveldb-native, lmdb

 Contact
 =======